 Google calendar integration

 With so many of us spending so much time online - reading, attending meetings, upskilling and the like, our screen time schedules are choc-a-bloc.
 The addition of a Google Calendar button to your webinar emails is a tiny but thoughtful gesture.
+You can also consider adding a SharePoint calendar button so that all your attendees can join quickly.

 Numbers for you too as an organizer will be clearer, because when your webinar finds a place in someone’s calendar, they will know if they really can attend it live or not.